fekete0510/Louisville-Fire-Foundation/readme.md

 In the footer for the copyright date, the date will be updated with java script on January 1 of every year so that the year is up to date.

+Email Validation

 In the footer under Social there is a Contact Us link.
-Located: index.html line 119 and script.js line 44

 Also found in the pages folder in the contactus.html file.

+Located: index.html line 119 and script.js line 44.
 On this page there is a form to input first and last name and email address.
 When this form is submitted it checks to make sure that a valid email address has been entered.
 If the email address is valid on submit there is a popup that says You have entered a valid email address.
-If the email input is wrong you will see a popup that says invalid email address.
+If the email address does not fit the requirements, you will see a popup that says invalid email address.